-Verify whether or not the corporation timely filed the election.
+To resolve this reject, first verify whether or not the corporation timely filed the election.
 If they did, contact the IRS E-file Help Desk at 866.255.0654 for assistance.

 In the Schedule B menu in the return, look for the menu line "Receipts and Assets at year end less than 250,000".
 Correcting the return depends on the whether this is true or not.

-If the corporation's assets and receipts are each less than $250,000 at the end of the tax year, change the answer to the question to YES.
+- If the corporation's assets and receipts are each less than $250,000 at the end of the tax year, change the answer to the question to YES.
 In this case, Schedule L (Balance Sheet) and Schedule M-1 (Reconciliation of Income) are not required and the return is ready to e-file.

-- From the Quick Menu select Configuration, Firm Information and verify the correct EFIN is entered in the menu.
+- From the Quick Menu select Configuration, then Firm Information and verify the correct EFIN is entered in the menu.

 - Exit back to the Configuration menu and select Electronic Filing/Bank Setup.
 Verify that the correct EFIN is entered under Transmitters EFIN.